logicbrush/silverstripe-herocontent/README.md

 # silverstripe-herocontent

-A module for the SilverStripe CMS which allows you to add a big block of (optionally scrolling) content at the top of the page as is typical with landing pages.
+A module for the SilverStripe CMS which allows you to add a big block of (optionally rotating) content at the top of the page as is typical with landing pages.

 ## Why?

-When creating landing pages, we often need to add a big block of exciting content at the top of the page.
-This module will let you turn any page into a landing page.
+When creating landing pages, we often want to add something flashy at the top of the page to quickly capture visitor interest.
+This module allows us to configure this using a common backend, but customize display on a client-by-client basis.

 ## Installation